This article was updated on July 18, 2018.

 Employee job satisfaction in the U.S. is the highest it's been in 10 years.
 According to the Society of Human Resource Management (SHRM), "88% of U.S. employees reported they were satisfied with their job overall, with 37% reporting they were very satisfied and 51% reporting they were somewhat satisfied."
 There are many factors that go into employee engagement, but one reason those numbers may be so high is the relatively stable domestic economy.
-Organizations have been able to reintroduce benefits that were discontinued during tougher financial times, and allow for perks such as flexible schedules and remote work that may not have been available just 10 years ago.
+Organizations have been able to reintroduce benefits that were discontinued during tougher financial times, and allow for perks such as flexible schedules and remote work that may not have been available before.

 Organizations are shaken in times of merging, dismantling or restructuring, and all of those factors influence how engaged and loyal their employees will be.
 So how do you measure and address employee engagement in a time of disruption?